CirclePayApi/CirclePayApi/source/index.html.md

 ### Returns

-Returns success message if gateway enabled.
+Returns id of enabled payment gateway.

 <aside class="notice">
 The error codes used when you fail to enable gateway are <a href="#7110">7110</a> , <a href="#7111">7111</a>